thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 4. Save your changes.

-   If you are using a data-modeling file you must upload the new file to your installation.
+   If you are using a data-modeling file you'll need to upload the new file to your installation.

-## Set currency type
+## Set currency format

-You can set a format for how currencies display in tables and charts when using the ThoughtSpot Data API or embedding.
-For example, you can display currencies in a standard European Euro or US Dollar format, based on the data modeling setting **Currency Type**.
+You can set a format for how currencies are displayed in tables and charts when using the ThoughtSpot Data API or embedding.
+For example, you can display currencies in a standard European Euro or US Dollar format based on the data modeling setting **Currency Type**.

 You can change the currency format used to display a column's values [for a